Categories: Near Shinjuku

 Tsukishima Monja Street – Enjoy Tokyo’s Local Specialty, “Monjayaki”!

-(Image by t-mizo via https://www.flickr.com/photos/tmizo/8344508921/)
+(Image by t-mizo via http://www.flickr.com/photos/tmizo/8344508921/)

 Have you ever heard “Monjayaki”?
 If you visit Tokyo, Monjayaki is a food delicacy that you should definitely try!
 While Tokyo’s monjayaki is not as well-known abroad as Osaka’s okonomiyaki, the dish inspires heated regional rivalries in Japan.
 Residents of the two cities frequently fight over which is better.
 If you have yet to try monjayaki, Tsukishima Monja Street is worth a visit.
 Though the dish itself might not look particularly tasty, take a bite, and you’ll quickly realise why monjayaki is so popular in the area!
 The area is also known as the Mecca of Monjayaki!

-(Image by nakashi via https://www.flickr.com/photos/nakashi/31442304074/)
+(Image by nakashi via http://www.flickr.com/photos/nakashi/31442304074/)

 Tsukishima Monja Street is located on Tsukishima, an island constructed on reclaimed land in 1892.
 Consider a visit to the nearby neighbourhood of Kiyosumi Shirakawa before exploring Tsukishima Monja Street, where you’ll find modern art and chic cafes.
 The area is much quieter than other touristic districts in Tokyo and more like residential area with lots of local flavour.
 Tsukishima is best known for Monjayaki dish which is originated in this area.